alxliv/electron-game-of-life/README.md

 <img src='gof-demo.png' width='600px' />

 ## Motivation
-I wrote this as an exercise.
+I wrote this as an exercise inspired by an excellent tutorial by Lea Verou [Play by Play](https://www.pluralsight.com/courses/play-by-play-lea-verou).

 ## Features
 - Auto-run or step-by-step